rackerlabs/rackspace-how-to/content/rackspace-email/export-email-address-data-from-outlook-2013-for-windows.md

     - Migrating to a new domain
     - Migrating to [Microsoft Exchange](/how-to/rackspace-email-to-microsoft-exchange-migration/) or [Office 365](/how-to/upgrade-rackspace-email-and-microsoft-exchange-to-office-365-faq/)

 It is important that you export a copy of your email address data from Outlook before starting any of the above items to avoid data loss.
+Follow the applicable link for instructions on exporting from [Outlook 2016 for Windows](/how-to/export-email-address-from-outlook-2016-for-windows/) or [Outlook 2010 for Windows](/how-to/export-email-address-data-from-outlook-2010-for-windows/).

 #### Export from Outlook 2013